 SPITZER, Moritz (Moshe Shpitzer).
 Boskowitz, Moravia (then Austria, now Boskovice in Czech) 1900 — Kfar Saba, Israel 16.11.1982.
 Jewish Student of Indology in Austria and Germany, later Publisher in Israel.
 Son of German-speaking Jewish parents, attended Czech gymnasium.
 After a brief time in Austrian imperial army deserted.
-Studied Indology at Vienna and Kiel (F. O. Schrader).
+Studied Indology at Vienna and Kiel.
 Ph.D.
-1926 Kiel.
-In 1927-28 he worked as Assistant in Berlin on the Brāhmī fragments nor known as the “Spitzer Manuscript”, but seeing the chances for living meagre he soon quitted Indology and worked as journalist, director of a Jewish school, secretary to Martin Buber (1932-34) and in 1934-38 editor of the famous Schocken Publishing House in Berlin, publishing i.al. the collected works of Kafka.
+1926 Kiel (F. O. Schrader).
+In 1927-28 he worked as Assistant in Berlin on the Brāhmī fragments now known as the “Spitzer Manuscript”, but seeing the chances for living meagre he soon quitted Indology and worked as journalist, director of a Jewish school, secretary to Martin Buber (1932-34) and in 1934-38 editor of the famous Schocken Publishing House in Berlin, publishing i.al. the collected works of Kafka.
 When the house was closed he emigrated in early 1939 to Palestina and continued his work as editor, book-designer and publisher in Israel.
 He also developed Hebrew printing.

-Publications: diss.
+Publications: Diss.
 Begriffsuntersuchungen zum Nyāyabhâṣya.
 88 p.
 Lp.
 1927.

-Sources: E. Franco; German Wikipedia.
+Sources: Information given by E. Franco; German Wikipedia.